tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/LessonPlan.md

 #### Instructor Notes

 The instructional staff should work together prior to class to identify the groups for this project.
 It often works best to pair students with similar skill levels so that all students are able to contribute equally to the project.

 It is highly recommended to request project proposals from students and then approve their proposals.
 Students will often struggle with finding data sources and in setting realistic goals, so use this as an opportunity to guide them to unique, interesting, and achievable projects.

 Install the appropriate text editor to help visualize Git histories: [Git History](https://github.com/DonJayamanne/gitHistoryVSCode) in VS Code, [Git Time Machine](https://github.com/pidu/git-timemachine) for Sublime Text, and [git-time-machine](https://atom.io/packages/git-time-machine) for Atom.

-Be sure to refer to the [TimeTracker](TimeTracker.xlsx) to remain on time.

 Be sure to slack out the [Git Branching Workflow](http://nvie.com/posts/a-successful-git-branching-model/) before the end of class.